The deadline to submit syllabi is based on the semester of enrollment:

 - Not sure how to find your transfer coursework on LionPATH?
 Visit LionPATH and sign in with your student information.
 Click the blue box labeled Transfer Credit on the right-hand side of your home screen.
 Any pending transfer courses (XFRPEN) listed on this page will be automatically updated once the syllabi review process is complete.

 - It is important to discuss any transfer course updates with your academic adviser so you can utilize the newly evaluated course appropriately.
 This can be done at Transfer Student Orientation or by scheduling a meeting with your assigned academic adviser.

-- Pending transfer courses (XFRPEN) will automatically turn to general credit (XFRGEN) if a syllabus is not received within the student’s first semester.
+- Pending transfer courses (XFRPEN) will automatically turn to general credit (XFRGEN) if a syllabus is not received by the set deadline.

 - Please be advised that a student’s tuition will increase when the Penn State transcript reflects 59.1 cumulative credits.
 Credits earned from tests, like AP or IB exams, are considered transfer credits and are included in the cumulative credit total.
 If the credits you are transferring or have transferred to Penn State place you above 59.1 cumulative credits after the start of the semester, your tuition will increase immediately.
 You will receive a bill for the additional tuition on the first day of the following month.